 What kind of seeds to use for beginners

-Last week I told you I yapped too much and didn’t help much well today here it is.
-Try growing vegetables from seeds.
+Hello there, last week I told you I yapped too much and didn’t help much well today here it is.
+Try growing vegetables and herbs from seeds.
 It’s easier, more fun, and being active.

 Here are some easy ones: